 Our Galena Park, Texas marine terminal is located along the Houston Ship Channel and is our largest marine facility with 13 million barrels of wholly-owned usable storage capacity.
 This facility currently stores a mix of refined products, blendstocks, heavy oils and crude oil.
 This facility receives and distributes products by pipeline, truck, rail, barge and ship.
-An advantage of our Galena Park facility is that it provides our customers with access to multiple common carrier pipelines, deep-water port facilities that accommodate both ship and barge traffic and loading and unloading facilities for trucks and rail cars.
+An advantage of our Galena Park facility is that it provides our customers with access to multiple common carrier pipelines, including our Houston-area crude oil distribution system, as well as deep-water port facilities that accommodate both ship and barge traffic and loading and unloading facilities for trucks and rail cars.